 Whether it’s biological or artificial, the power of a neural network stems from the way simple neurons are linked to form a complex system greater than the sum of its parts.

 Each neuron can make simple decisions based on mathematical calculations.
 Together, many neurons can analyze complex problems and provide accurate answers.
-A shallow network is composed of an input, hidden layer and output layer.
+A shallow network consists of an input layer, a hidden layer, and an output layer.
 A deep neural network has more than one hidden layer, which increases the complexity of the problems it can analyze.

 A neural network learns to complete a task by examining labeled training examples.
-The samples must be labeled so the network can learn to distinguish between items using visual patterns correlated with the labels.
+The samples must be labeled so the network can learn to distinguish items based on visual patterns correlated with the labels.

 A neural network has three functions: